Applicant Process

 Review other federal resources, including the Department of Homeland Security’s Cybersecurity & Infrastructure Security Agency, the Department of Education Cybersecurity Preparedness, and the FCC’s Cybersecurity Resource Recommendations Guide.

-The Pilot Program will follow processes established in E-Rate program.
+The Pilot Program follows processes established in E-Rate program.
 Participants will complete the competitive bidding process to solicit bids and procure the requested cybersecurity services and equipment, unless subject to a competitive bidding exemption.
 After participants submit requests for services and equipment, they will receive a Funding Commitment Decision Letter (FCDL) approving or denying your funding requests.
 Participants and service providers may submit requests for reimbursement from the Pilot Program after services or equipment are delivered.